The children most likely to have 'frenemies'

 'It's something that's learned pretty early'

-The new Pediatrics study involved 114 children, 9 to 11 years old, in the Durham, North Carolina, area.
+The new Pediatrics study involved 114 children, 9 to 11 years old, in the Chapel Hill, North Carolina, area.
 The children were shown images of other children, of various weight sizes, for 350 milliseconds.
 Then they were shown a meaningless fractal image for 200 milliseconds and were asked to rate the abstract fractal image as "good" or "bad."

 The researchers designed the study using the Affect Misattribution Procedure, a method known to measure implicit attitudes.